CTSRD-CHERI/cheri-c-programming/src/allocators/caller-guarantees.md

  * Conform to the guarantees associated with calls to `malloc()` and `calloc()` when allocating memory in `realloc()`.

+The allocator must not:

+ * Return a new pointer from `realloc()` that has an identical address to the passed argument but differs in its bounds or other metadata.

 The allocator may:

  * Zero any newly accessible memory before returning a pointer to it.